MauiGtk/maui-docker/README.md

 * in the 'Containers' item of side panel start the 'maui-env' container and right click / attach it to VS Code,
 * then click the generated container name at the top.
-* In the newly opened Code window, wait a few seconds until VS Code is setup in the container,
-* then open folder /mauienv/maui-linux/ and enter these commands in VS Codes terminal window:
+* In the newly opened Code window, wait a few seconds until VS Code is setup in the container, Finally open folder /mauienv/maui-linux/ and enter these commands in VS Codes terminal window:

     cd /mauienv/maui-linux/src/Controls/samples/Controls.Sample
     dotnet run --framework net8.0-gtk